Peter Berkowitz: Trump administration

-On January 1, 2019, Berkowitz became the Director of Policy Planning in the Trump Administration.
+On January 1, 2019, Berkowitz became the Director of Policy Planning in the first Trump administration.

 In October 2020 he tested positive for coronavirus following meetings with senior officials at 10 Downing Street and the Foreign Office in London, and with officials in Budapest and Paris.
 Some U.S. State Department officials were angered by Berkowitz's trip, arguing that it was unnecessary.